 Most bachelor’s programs take four years to be earned.
 However, this can be affected by several factors.
 Students enrolled full-time can complete the degree in four years or less.
 Those who are enrolled on a part-time basis may take more than four years to earn the degree.

 Part-time options for online students are quite common.
-This allows students to juggle work and educational pursuits to fit their classes around their busy schedules.
+This allows christian counseling majors to juggle work and educational pursuits to fit their classes around their busy schedules.
 Students will have the option to take fewer classes at a time, which means spending more time completing the degree.

 What career paths are open to graduates of Christian or Biblical Counseling programs?